Five things to do in the holidays

 4: Plan their expedition

 It may be that their expedition is arranged by their DofE group, so their planning may be restricted to term time.
-They can always spend their holidays and weekends practising skills such as map reading, outdoor cooking etc. - perhaps you could go on a day trip to the countryside and let them do the map reading to fine-tune their skills?
-They could also sort out any equipment they may need, and visit outdoors shops to try on boots and rucksacks if they need them.
-Remember that their DofE Card (included in their Welcome Pack or sent direct to home) gives them discounts at five top outdoors stores - go here for more information.
+They can always spend their holidays and weekends practising skills such as map reading, outdoor cooking etc. – perhaps you could go on a winter’s day trip to the countryside and let them do the map reading to fine-tune their skills?
+They could also sort out any equipment they may need, and visit outdoors shops to try on boots and rucksacks if they need them – and take advantage of the seasonal sales!
+Remember that their DofE Card (included in their Welcome Pack or sent direct to home) gives them discounts at five top outdoors stores – go here for more information.

 5: Do their activities